mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLANOtherHostsPorts/index.md

 ---

 Now you can access your hosts from a different Mac on your LAN.
-Input :8888 as as suffix in your url bar to see the localhost
+Input :8888 as a suffix in your url bar to see the localhost.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLANOtherHostsPorts/LocalHostPage.png)